 - Credit check

 It’s usually the little things that bring down your credit score.
 Check your income, credit, as well as rent history that might show up on a credit report.
 Get any of the little hiccups cleaned up before applying.
 Please also save any evidence or paper trail of newly satisfied delinquent accounts.
 A credit score of 600 or better would be ideal for the 3.5% down payment FHA.
-If you came out of a bankruptcy or foreclosure, you would need to have maintained a perfect credit since then (4 years and 5 years respectively).
+If you came out of bankruptcy or foreclosure, you would need to have maintained a perfect credit since then (4 years and 5 years respectively).

 - Debt-to-income ratio